-Complementary spatial plans that support growth through investment in an active portfolio of strategic sites.
+Complementary spatial plans that support inclusive growth and investment in an active portfolio of strategic sites.

 To develop complementary spatial plans that collectively reflect a shared ambition to tackle the climate emergency and achieve inclusive growth and to support delivery of this growth through investment in an active portfolio of strategic sites.

 What success will look like

 Economic, environmental and social priorities are positively addressed in all spatial plans to support ambitions to tackle the climate emergency and achieve inclusive growth and that policy implications / alignments are considered across administrative boundaries.